The needles are sterile, for one use and come in a sterilized package. After every use, they are immediately discarded.

 The word “acupuncture” is actually European in origin, coined by a Dutch physician who observed the practice on a trip to Japan.
 To the Chinese practitioner, it is represented by the character “chen”, which means, literally, “to prick with a needle”.
 With a documented history of around 2,000 years, some practitioners claim acupuncture’s history is closer to 4,000.
 In fact, the Chinese believe the practice began during the Stone Age.

 Acupuncture remains heavily influenced by its roots in Chinese philosophy, which, in turn, is permeated with the ideals of balance and flow within the context of your body, lifestyle, and world around you.
-At it’s most basic, acupuncture is based on the belief that illness and pain are caused by blockages in the body’s energy flow, qi (pronounced “chee”) through its pathways, called meridians.
-By inserting small needles into the skin at various points along these meridians, the blockages are removed and the flow of qi restored.

 Science behind Acupuncture

-Many of us living in this modern technological age might be surprised that acupuncture actually does have corresponding measurable effects examined by science.
-Neuroimaging studies, for example, have revealed that acupuncture relaxes areas of the brain associated with pain and activates the areas associated with rest and relaxation.
-Many of the acupuncture “points” used correspond to nerve bundles and muscle trigger points.
 Even several of the meridians, along which practitioners believe qi runs, correlate to major arteries and nerves.
 Also, according to ultrasound studies performed, it appears that connective tissue wraps around acupuncture needles when they are inserted and rotated, producing an effect much like massage or yoga on those tissues.

 Uses for Acupuncture